-Figure 4: Equilibrium exchange rate with speculating consumers currency, but will also increase speculative demand.
+The opportunity of consumers to speculate may change the dynamics of the model.
+In terms of comparative statics for the current exchange rate, an increase in the consumer base of the virtual currency network will not only increase the value of the transactions using virtual currency, but will also increase speculative demand.
 In other words, both curves in the diagrams in Figure 3 will shift upward as a consequence of more consumers using virtual currency.
 Such an increase in consumer usage is illustrated in Figure 4.
 Besides the upward shift of the upward-sloping curve as a result of higher transactional demand stemming from more consumers using virtual currency, the inflow of new speculating consumers also turns the downward-sloping schedule representing speculative demand counter-clockwise.
 This further increases the current exchange rate.
 The counter-clockwise turn of the speculative demand schedule shown in Figure 4 does not presume higher expectations regarding the exchange rate as new consumers enter the virtual currency network.
-Such a change in expectations would shift the speculative demand schedule further upwards, and would result in a reinforced increase in the current exchange rate.
+Such a change in expectations would shift the speculative demand schedule further upward, and would result in a reinforced increase in the current exchange rate.